allianz-de/cidemo-pipeline-library/README.md

 ### Define a custom DSL

 Some are standard helpers like `isFeatureBranch()` which commmunicate _what_ is happening and hide the _how_.

-Others accept a closure, for example:
+Others accept closures, for example `createArtifact` or `uploadToArtifactory`, which do the same and enable a declarative syntax that is easier to understand (and debug!)

 ```
+post {
+    success {
+        script {
+            createArtifact {
+                prefix = 'artifact-'
+                version = nextVersion()
+                sha = buildCommitSha()
+            }

             uploadToArtifactory {
                 pattern = 'artifact-*.zip'
                 target = 'snapshot-local/cidemo-frontend/'
             }

+            cleanUpArtifacts()
+        }
+    }
+}
 ```

 When you create libraries that you want to be used, pay attention to the design of your domain specific language (DSL).
-As a developer, I want to upload build artifacts for auditing.

 A beautiful DSL let's developers ship without worrying about _how_ something works.
 Aim for clear DSLs for greater long-term productivity.

 ## License (MIT)